MaretRudAul/Time_Travelor_Website/README.md

 - **User Accounts:** Log in to generate personalized tokens tied to your account.
 - **Enhanced Security:** Tokens linked to accounts will further strengthen the validity of proof.
+- **Messages:** Messages can be used to create unique time travel tokens that can be verified in the past.
 - **Mobile-Friendly Design:** Optimizations to ensure a seamless experience on all devices.

 ## How to Use